stuporglue/fastback/README.md

 * ?flag=filepath - Flags a file (marks file and hides it in CSV output during next time csv is compiled)
 * ?proxy=filepath - Proxies a file from an unsupported format to a browser supported format.
+* ?download=filepath - Requests a file for download
+* ?csv=1 - Sends the photo list csv file

 Exif data
 ---------